nicksinclair/nicksinclair.github.io/src/pages/resume/index.md

 - Led impact-driven development efforts on frontend projects including establishing a design system, exporting images, generating furniture suggestions, and displaying real-time metrics
-- Designed and built a real-time API for publishing and retrieving elements for use in example-based suggestions
+- Designed and built a real-time API for publishing and retrieving elements for use in example-based suggestions using AWS API Gateway (Web Sockets), Lambda, and DynamoDB
 - Designed and built a centralized permissions framework utilizing AWS Verified Permissions, simplifying authorization logic and testing and enabling scalable content sharing features
 - Resolved API Gateway throttling with batch processing and chunked messaging, improving